|

 "Book of the Week."

-Dr. Minor also writes articles including two popular
+Dr. Minor also writes articles currently including a monthly column of analysis and

-opinion entitled "Minor
+opinion that began in 1998 entitled "Minor

 Details" on issues affecting the progressive